Back to all posts

 • Complex issues may still need to be managed.
 Sometimes it takes more than a single discussion or a meeting to resolve an issue.
 It might involve many email exchanges and whiteboard discussions.
 Of course, it would be better if someone managed such a process.

 • Toxic team dynamics.
 The very essence of self-managing teams is decentralized leadership – yet, in practice, some ambitious team members may unofficially assume leadership roles.
 This will reduce or eliminate individual autonomy and may result in personality conflicts and even bullying.
-There may also happen a situation when after reorganizing the team structure, people who previously occupied leadership positions will have to lose their “higher” status.
-It might lead to different conflicts and fights for authority.
-But without psychological safety, it won't be possible to achieve the peak of productivity.
-Fear will stifle innovation.
-Serious issues will not be addressed.
-Since there is no leader who could direct the group into creating a psychologically safe environment, a self-managed team may have problems trying to fight toxic behaviors.
+There may also be power struggles when previously higher-status team members have to accept a less hierarchical approach.
+Toxic team dynamics undermine the psychological safety needed to achieve peak productivity.

 • Inequality.
 A 2019 study “Peer Bargaining and Productivity in Teams” aimed to analyze the division of pay and productivity in self-managing environments.
 Its results showed that self-management may have negative implications for females.
 While the females participating in the study received compensation below their productivity level, men were overcompensated.
 Inequality in the workplace can cause problems with motivation and productivity, as the members of the discriminated group will not work to their full potential.